ShanLuo/ViTacWorkshops/index.md

 [Gordon Cheng](https://www.professoren.tum.de/en/cheng-gordon), Technische Universität München <br>

 **Invited speakers:** <br>
-Antonio Bicchi, Italian Institute of Technology and the University of Pisa, Italy Mark Cutkosky, Stanford University, USA
+Antonio Bicchi, Italian Institute of Technology and the University of Pisa, Italy <br>
+Mark Cutkosky, Stanford University, USA <br>
-Roberto Calandra, Technische Universität Dresden, Germany Huaping Liu, Tsinghua University, China
+Roberto Calandra, Technische Universität Dresden, Germany <br>
+Huaping Liu, Tsinghua University, China <br>
-Perla Maiolino, University of Oxford, UK
+Perla Maiolino, University of Oxford, UK <br>
-Ravinder Dahiya, Northeast University, USA
+Ravinder Dahiya, Northeast University, USA <br>
-Van Anh Ho, JAIST, Japan
+Van Anh Ho, JAIST, Japan <br>
-Maria Bauza Villalonga, DeepMind
+Maria Bauza Villalonga, DeepMind <br>

 **Key dates** <br>
 Posters and live demonstrations will be selected from a call for extended abstracts, reviewed by the organisers.
 The best posters will be invited to talk at the workshop.
 All submissions will be reviewed using a single-blind review process.
 Accepted contributions will be presented during the workshop as posters.
-Submissions must be sent in pdf, following the IEEE conference style (two-columns), to: shan.luo@kcl.ac.uk, indicating [ICRA 2024 Workshop] in the email subject.
+Submissions must be sent in pdf, following the IEEE conference style (two-columns), to: shan.luo@kcl.ac.uk, indicating [ICRA 2024 Workshop] in the email subject. <br>
-Submission Deadline: 15th March, 2024
+Submission Deadline: 15th March, 2024 <br>
-Notification of acceptance: 30th March, 2024
+Notification of acceptance: 30th March, 2024 <br>
-Camera-ready deadline: 15th April, 2024
+Camera-ready deadline: 15th April, 2024 <br>
-Workshop day: 13th May or 17th May 2024
+Workshop day: 13th May or 17th May 2024 <br>

-The accepted papers will be invited to publish their accepted extended abstracts in Springer Nature conference proceedings series Lecture Notes in Computer Science (LNCS).
+The accepted papers will be invited to publish their accepted extended abstracts in Springer Nature conference proceedings series Lecture Notes in Computer Science (LNCS). <br>

 **Topics of Interest:** <br>
 ●  	Development of tactile sensors for robot tasks <br>